Code-Institute-Submissions/paldean-gym-guide/README.md

 #### Solved bugs
 - When testing the deployed website for responsivity, on larger desktop screen sizes, the hero image cover text was appearing very far right of the image.
 Fixed this position issue for desktop screens with media queries targetting screens larger than 1300px and 1400px.

 ![Am I responsive](assets/images/am-i-responsive-first-run.PNG)

 - After the first deployment of the site the following actions needed to be taken:
 1. The bulbapedia link was listed as .com, its the .net site that required linking to, which has been fixed on all four pages.
 2. There was a large vertical gap on the contact us page between the navigation bar and the contact section, this was fixed by removing the height property given.
-3. Family members tested the site on a variety of android and iphone devices, there was more overlap on the iphone13 model on the home page screen so I included an additional media query to target smaller screen sizes to account for this.
+3. Family members tested the site on a variety of android and iphone devices, there was more overlap on the iPhone13 model on the home page screen than the Samsung devices so I included additional media queries to target smaller screen sizes to account for this.

 ## Deployment